great-expectations/great_expectations/docs/guides/miscellaneous/migration_guide.md

 ### Upgrading to 0.7.x

-In version 0.7, GE introduced several new features, and significantly changed the way DataContext objects work:
+In version 0.7, GX introduced several new features, and significantly changed the way DataContext objects work:

  - A <TechnicalTag tag="data_context" text="Data Context"/> object manages access to expectation suites and other configuration in addition to data assets.
    - It provides a flexible but opinionated structure for creating and storing configuration and expectations in version control.